 Niagara Region funds the following supportive housing programs.
 Eligibility for supportive housing programs is guided by a coordinated access approach through Niagara Region's homelessness system.

-Transitional housing is more long-term, service-intensive and private than emergency shelters.
-However, stays are limited to three to 18 months, depending on the population being served.
+Transitional housing programs are longer-term, service-intensive and more private than emergency shelters.
+Stays in these programs are three to 18 months, depending on the population being served.

-Housing First is a recovery-oriented approach to ending homelessness.
-It focuses on quickly moving people experiencing chronic homelessness into independent and permanent housing.
-It also provides additional supports and services as needed.
+Housing First is a proven recovery-oriented approach to ending homelessness.
+It focuses on moving individuals experiencing chronic homelessness into independent and permanent housing.
+Using a strengths-based approach, case managers work weekly with individuals on:

-For a full list of housing and homelessness resources available in Niagara, call 211 or visit INCommunities.
+For a list of housing and homelessness resources available in Niagara, call 211 or visit INCommunities.